bbkr/exodus/README.md

 TL;DR

 Q: How many legs does the horse have?
 A: Eight.
-Two front, two rear, two left, two right.
+Two front, two rear, two left and two right.

 Q: How many legs does the horse have?
 A: Four.
 Those attached to it.